cfarkas/SARS-CoV-2-freebayes/README.md

 ```
 By activating the enviroment, all scripts in the SARS-CoV-2-freebayes repository can be executed, without further installations.

-- Now we need to install a vcftools version that includes the --haploid flag as follows:
+- Finally, we need to install a vcftools version that includes the --haploid flag as follows:
 ```
 git clone https://github.com/cfarkas/vcftools.git       # Forked Julien Y. Dutheil version: https://github.com/jydu/vcftools cd vcftools